Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Numerical simulations

-which corresponds to the scenario where cells on fibronectin are induced to enter phenotypic states corresponding to a stiffer cytoskeleton and thus a smaller sensing radius (cf. definition~\eqref{def:R}), which is consistent with what reported in~\citep{goodman1989e8}.
+to model the scenario where cells on fibronectin are induced to enter phenotypic states corresponding to a stiffer cytoskeleton, and thus a smaller sensing radius (cf. definition~\eqref{def:R}), which is consistent with what reported in~\citep{goodman1989e8}.

 Furthermore, we investigate two cases for the phenotypic state in which, on average, cells are preferentially led to enter by phenotypic changes driven by signalling cascade triggered by laminin in~\eqref{def:yK:sim}: \begin{itemize} \item the case where

-which corresponds to the null-hypothesis scenario where also cells on laminin are induced to enter phenotypic states corresponding to a stiffer cytoskeleton and thus a smaller sensing radius (cf. definition~\eqref{def:R}); \item the case where
+which models the scenario where cells on laminin are induced to enter phenotypic states corresponding to a stiffer cytoskeleton, and thus a smaller sensing radius (cf. definition~\eqref{def:R}); \item the case where

-which corresponds to the scenario, consistent with experimental evidence of~\citep{goodman1989e8}, where cells on laminin are induced to enter phenotypic states corresponding to a more flexible cytoskeleton and thus a larger sensing radius (cf. definition~\eqref{def:R}). \end{itemize}
+which models the scenario, consistent with experimental evidence of~\citep{goodman1989e8}, where cells on laminin are induced to enter phenotypic states corresponding to a more flexible cytoskeleton, and thus a larger sensing radius (cf. definition~\eqref{def:R}). \end{itemize}

-Building on the modelling strategies presented in~\citep{conte2023non,loy2020modelling}, we consider two possible definitions of the phenotypic transition kernel $K^{y}[C_L,C_F]$: \begin{itemize} \item a Dirac delta distribution centered in $\bar{y}_K[C_L,C_F]$, i.e.
+Moreover, building on the modelling strategies presented in~\citep{conte2023non,loy2020modelling}, we consider two possible definitions of the phenotypic transition kernel $K[C_L,C_F](y)$: \begin{itemize} \item a Dirac delta distribution centered in $y_K[C_L,C_F]$, i.e.

-\item a unimodal von Mises distribution with concentration parameter $k_y$ (specifically, we take $k_y=2$) and circular mean $\bar{y}_K[C_L,C_F]$, i.e.
+\item a unimodal von Mises distribution with concentration parameter $k_y$ (specifically, we take $k_y=2$) and circular mean $y_K[C_L,C_F]$, i.e.

-where $I_0$ is the modified Bessel function of the first kind. \end{itemize} Definition~\eqref{def:K:dirac} translates into mathematical terms the idea that cells exposed to the same environmental conditions are led by phenotypic changes to enter exactly the same phenotypic state.
-On the other hand, definition~\eqref{def:K:VM} takes into account the fact that, even if the environmental conditions are the same, due to variability in intra-cellular regulatory dynamics amongst cells, there can be variability in the phenotypic state acquired by the cells undergoing phenotypic changes.
+where $I_0$ is the modified Bessel function of the first kind. \end{itemize} Definition~\eqref{def:K:dirac} translates into mathematical terms the idea that cells exposed to the same environmental conditions are led by phenotypic changes to enter exactly the same phenotypic state (i.e. there is zero phenotypic variance).
+On the other hand, definition~\eqref{def:K:VM} takes into account the fact that, even if the environmental conditions are the same, due to variability in intra-cellular regulatory dynamics amongst cells, there can be variability in the phenotypic state acquired by the cells undergoing phenotypic changes (i.e. there is non-zero phenotypic variance).